Design Process, Principles and Patterns

 Prototypes are useless unless you test them.
 You will use this information as the basis of another iteration of sketching, prototyping, and testing.
 We do this at least until major issues have been fixed.
 We all know that software projects are tight on time and budget, so to be more efficient, test early and test often.

 3twenty9 has experience with Scrum, an iterative and incremental agile software development methodology for managing product development.
 We often work as our own scrum team, but can also adapt our workflow if it benefits the project.
-Our preferred project and code management tools are Slack, Springloops, JIRA, Bitbucket, Github and Git.
+Our preferred project and code management tools are Slack, Phabricator, JIRA, Bitbucket or Github.

 Key factors in a good UI are consistency and familiarity.
 Consistent user interfaces have a shorter learning curve because users will recognize parts of the system and be able to fall back on prior experience with the web.